-Research opportunities vary by consortium site.
 Each intern is expected to complete at least one research or program evaluation project during the year, as approved by their primary supervisor.
-The research project includes a literature review and quantitative, qualitative, or archival data analysis.
-The focus of the research project is specific to public behavioral health and includes a proposal for a programmatic addition or change to enhance service delivery.
+The research project will include a literature review and quantitative, qualitative, or archival data analysis.
+The focus of the research project is specific to public behavioral health and includes a proposal for a programmatic change to enhance service delivery.
 Interns will be guided through the research process by NV-PIC’s Research Coordinator, a licensed psychologist.
 The Research Coordinator meets at least monthly with each intern to discuss progress, offer guidance and assistance, and to ensure the project is on schedule.

 Interns spend 1 hour per week in a facilitated Peer Professional Development Group (PPDG), which they attend via high-quality, secure distance technology.
 This meeting, which includes all interns and a licensed psychologist, focuses on promoting personal and professional development within and between interns working in the three internship sites throughout Nevada.
 Interns can use the group to explore a variety of work related issues.
 Personal and professional development are fostered through:

 - discussion of one’s hopes, expectations and experiences within the internship;

 - information, insights and observations offered by group members to other members; and